 Abuse and exploitation are not normal and never ok.
 If you are in a relationship with someone, you should feel loved, safe, respected and free to be yourself.

 There are different forms of abuse.
 If your relationship leaves you feeling scared, intimidated or controlled, you could be in an abusive relationship.

-Find out more about Child Sexual Exploitation (CSE), know how to spot the warning signs and find out where to get help here.
+Find out more about Child Exploitation, know how to spot the warning signs and find out where to get help here.